PombertLab/A2GB/README.md

 Cannot find database entry for locus_tag: HOP50_01g00040
 ```

-The TBL files created should look like this:
+The TBL files created should look like below.
+In this example, the first gene is incomplete in 5'; this is indicated in the table by the presence of smaller than signs (<).
+The codon start entry is also added to ensure proper translation of the open reading frame.
 ```
 head -n 25 `ls $ANNOT/splitGFF3/*.tbl | head -n 1`